Free Career Coaching For Working Class People – applications open

 ___________________________________________________________________________

-Natasha Mpofu, a 20 year old student in Manchester received a free coaching session.
+Natasha Mpofu, then a student in Manchester received a free coaching session.
 She gave the following feedback:

 “Thank you for taking the time out to impart wisdom and advice.
 I had no clear idea of what I wanted to achieve in the future just that I wanted to work in Policy, outside of Parliament and Whitehall.
 The chat we had really affirmed my career goals and has been influential in mapping out my next steps in attempting to achieve these goals.